kwlin0/LS4-CCD/README.md

 Using the x-ray approach involves manually placing a radioactive 55Fe source directly in front of the CCD.
 The idea is to extract the sources of the x-ray hits on the active surface and plot the flux distribution of these hits.
 The energies of the electron capture decays are well-known.
 The ratio of the peaks at 5.9 keV and 6.5 keV are used to find the gain.

 ## Measuring quantum efficiency

+Images taken at a range of wavelengths (at fixed exposure time) can be used to generate a relative QE curve.